 As noted above, earlier photographs of cricket matches are extant: one of the first appears to have been taken by the famous English photographer Roger Fenton in 1857.

-However, the Domain match photographs may have represented a significant departure as the earliest cricket photographs generally were carefully staged due to the limitations of the technology: typically, play was stopped by arrangement at a set time so that the players could pose for the camera in a statue-like manner to ensure that movement blur was reduced to a minimum.
-Barnett Johnstone’s very early photograph of a match between Victoria and NSW, taken at the Melbourne Cricket Ground in 1860 (Figure 5 below), is a good example of this technique (note the handwritten caption and see also this match report).
+However, the Domain match photographs possibly represented a significant departure as the earliest cricket photographs generally were carefully staged due to technological limitations: typically, play was stopped by arrangement at a set time so that the players could pose for the camera in a statue-like manner to ensure that movement blur was reduced to a minimum.
+Barnett Johnstone’s very early photographic print of a match between Victoria and nsw, taken at the Melbourne Cricket Club’s ground in February 1860 (Figure 8 below), is a good example of this technique (note the handwritten caption and see this match report).32Eagar and Wilson, Caught in the frame, p.
+27.

-In any case, photographers continued to struggle to represent sporting activity with clarity until the early twentieth century.23Argus, 18 January 1862, p.
-5; Sydney Morning Herald, 24 January 1862, p.
-2. It’s worth remembering that George Beldam’s famous photograph of Victor Trumper stepping out to drive at the Oval in London in about 1905 (Figure 6 below) is not the matchplay image it first seems to be, but rather a carefully staged photograph taken at very close quarters.24For Beldam and the Trumper photographs see Gideon Haigh, ‘Trumper, in light and shade‘, Cricket Monthly, September 2016.
+In any case, photographers continued to struggle to represent sporting activity with precision until the early twentieth century.36Eagar and Wilson, Caught in the frame, ch.
+3 and elsewhere.
+It’s worth remembering that George Beldam’s famous photograph of Victor Trumper stepping out to drive at the Oval in London in about 1905 (Figure 9 below) is not the match play image it first seems to be, but rather a carefully staged photograph taken at close quarters.37For Beldam and the Trumper photographs see Gideon Haigh, ‘Trumper, in light and shade‘, Cricket Monthly, September 2016.

-The ordered structure and sometimes languid pace of cricket, of course, tended to facilitate its very early photographic reproduction (contrast the relatively brief and intense movement of horse racing, another popular spectator sport in colonial Australia).
-It’s likely, however, that Glaister’s ‘instantaneous’ stereoscope images of the Domain match captured relatively still interludes rather than active matchplay.
-Nonetheless, even in far-flung colonial Sydney as early as 1862, we can see the beginnings of both a creative vision and technical progression that, ultimately, led to the development of sports photography in its modern form (lens, shutter and photographic process developments all played a part here).
+The ordered structure and sometimes languid pace of cricket, of course, facilitated its very early photographic reproduction (contrast the relatively brief and intense movement of horse racing, another popular spectator sport in colonial Australia).
+It’s likely, however, that Glaister’s ‘instantaneous’ stereoscope images of the Domain match captured relatively still interludes exposed for some seconds rather than active match play; the (likely) extant fragment from his panoramic image also seems similarly composed (as far as can be determined from the poor quality surviving copy).
+Nonetheless, even in far-flung colonial contexts as early as 1862 we can see the beginnings of both a creative vision and technical progression that, ultimately, led to the development of sports photography in its modern form (long lens, shutter and photographic process developments all played a part here).

-Sport and sporting heroes long have been important constituents of Australian national identity (particularly in its masculine and conservative iterations) and cricket long has been the main source of truly national male sporting heroes.25See Jed Donoghue and Bruce Tranter, ‘On Bradman’s bat: Australian sporting heroes’, National Identities, Vol. 20, No. 2, 2018, pp. 143–56.
-One of the reasons for this ascendancy is that, unlike either of the Rugby codes or Australian Rules Football, cricket has always garnered mass support throughout Australia (despite exhibiting very real historic tensions in terms of class and race).
-While much attention has been paid to the international/Ashes contests between England and Australia inaugurated 1877–84, the 1861–62 English tour serves as an earlier reminder of the historic appeal of the game.
-Commercial photographers such as Thomas Glaister and the Freemans must have been keenly aware of the public’s fascination with an unprecedented sporting contest pitting comparatively untutored colonials against seasoned English professionals and, in response, they sought to record the spectacle in a technically advanced manner.
-Although Thomas Glaister is now regarded as one of the leading colonial photographers of his day,26Esau, ‘Thomas Glaister’, p.
-187. he emigrated to California in 1869 (and thus was not present when his Sydney studio caught fire in 1870).
-Freeman Brothers recovered from their roughly contemporaneous disaster: in fact, the firm continued to operate until quite recently, recording generations of Sydneysiders (portraiture was their stock in trade).
-Cricket, of course, continues as the national men’s sport—in some part due to competitive traditions nurtured in 1861–62.
+From the early 1860s sport became an increasingly important constituent of Australian national identity and cricket has always been the main source of truly national male sporting heroes.40See Jed Donoghue and Bruce Tranter, ‘On Bradman’s bat: Australian sporting heroes’, National Identities, Vol. 20, No. 2, 2018, pp. 143–56.
+One reason for this ascendancy is that, unlike any of the football codes, cricket consistently has garnered mass support throughout Australia (despite exhibiting very real tensions in terms of class and race).
+While much attention has been paid to the first-class international/Ashes tradition between England and Australia inaugurated in 1877, the the pioneering 1861–62 English tour serves as an earlier reminder of the historic appeal of the game.
+Photographers such as Thomas Glaister, Charles Nettleton and William and James Freeman were keenly aware of the Australian public’s evident fascination with an unprecedented sporting contest pitting comparatively untutored colonials against seasoned English professionals and, in response, they sought to record the spectacle in a technically advanced manner that moved beyond easily-executed team portraits.
+Although Glaister is now regarded as one of the leading colonial photographers,41Esau, ‘Thomas Glaister’, p.
+187. he left for California in 1869 (and thus was not present when his Sydney studio caught fire in 1870).
+Freeman Brothers recovered from their roughly contemporaneous disaster: in fact, the firm continued to operate into the twenty-first century, recording generations of Sydneysiders.
+Cricket, of course, continues as the national men’s sport—in some part due to competitive traditions nurtured in 1862.